jomojay/monty/README.md

 ### mod
 computes the rest of the division of the second top element of the stack by the top element of the stack.

+### div
+divides the second top element of the stack by the top element of the stack.

+Usage: div

+### add
+adds the top two elements of the stack.

+Usage: add

 ## Brainf*ck